English Opening: Reversed Sicilian: 1...e5

 After 1...e5, White has Black's position in the Sicilian but with an extra tempo.
 This is often called the Reversed Sicilian, though others call it the King's English.
 Bruce Leverett, writing the English chapter in MCO-14, stated, "It is natural to treat the English as a Sicilian reversed, but the results are often surprising—main lines in the Sicilian Defence correspond to obscure side variations in the English, and vice versa."

 Other lines

 The third broad category consists of the non-...e5 and non-...c5 responses, classified A10–19 in ECO.
-Most often these defences consist of ...Nf6, ...e6, and ...d5 or ...Bb4 systemic responses by Black, or a Slav-like system consisting of ...c6 and ...d5, a direct King's Indian Defence setup with ...Nf6, ...g6, ...Bg7, ...0-0, after which ...c5 and ...e5 are eschewed, or 1...f5, which usually transposes to a Dutch Defence once White plays d4.
+Most often these lines consist of Nf6, e6, and d5 (or Bb4) systemic responses by Black, a Slav-like system consisting of c6 and d5, or a direct King's Indian Defence setup with Nf6, g6, Bg7, 0-0, after which c5 and e5 are eschewed.
 All irregular responses such as 1...b6 and 1...g5 are also lumped into this third broad category.